• Skip to primary navigation

 Zoe Bakes Cakes Cookbook

 This cake recipe comes from Zoe’s new cookbook, Zoe Bakes Cakes.
-It’s a delightful book that any home baker will love.
+It’s a feel-good cookbook that any home baker will love.
 There’s a fantastic section of the book called Cake Academy that’s filled with great advice on making cakes, including a Baking at High Altitudes section.

 ingredients for plum cake, including sliced fresh red plums